joseluizmendonca/thesis_showcase/README.md

 # RWU Thesis Template

 A LaTeX template for Bachelor's and Master's theses at Ravensburg-Weingarten University (RWU), featuring the official RWU corporate design with Barlow font family and university colors.
-Based on the latex-rwustyle package.
+Based on the latex-rwustyle package, and the work of Anton Gres.

 ## Features